-If you’re using RingCentral already and you also use Microsoft® services like Office 365 on a daily basis, you might’ve wondered how you can use these powerful tools together to boost your productivity even more.
+If you’re using RingCentral already and you also use Microsoft® services like Microsoft 365 on a daily basis, you might’ve wondered how you can use these powerful tools together to boost your productivity even more.

 Well, good news: RingCentral has developed an integration that helps you do exactly that.
 It works perfectly with probably the most popular office productivity suite of all time.
-Which means you can now connect and automate RingCentral + Office 365 to get even more done in less time.
+Which means you can now connect and automate RingCentral + Microsoft 365 to get even more done in less time.

 It also makes it easy for you to call people directly from your email inbox.
 No more switching screens while scheduling meetings.
 Oh, and conference calling becomes really easy too.
-The possibilities.
-They’re endless.